Case law · Section 13

 - The landlord served a Section 13 notice specifying a Friday as the effective date.
 The tenancy had weekly rent periods beginning on Mondays.

-- The Court of Appeal upheld the tribunal's finding that the notice was void.
+- The Court of Appeal upheld the Circuit Judge's finding, on appeal from the County Court, that the notice was void.
 The effective date was not the first day of a new tenancy period.

 - Noticr prevents this by calculating the effective date automatically from your rent payment day.
 It will only ever propose a date that aligns with the start of a new tenancy period.

-The mistake in that case — a Friday instead of a Monday — is trivially easy to make when calculating dates manually.
+The mistake in that case — a Friday instead of the following Monday — is trivially easy to make when calculating dates manually, and you cannot count on a court reading it as the date you meant.
 It is also trivially easy to prevent with the right tool.

 The Facts

-The landlord held a weekly assured periodic tenancy.
-The tenant paid rent weekly, with each new rental period beginning on a Monday.
-The landlord served a Section 13 notice proposing a rent increase.
-On the face of the notice, the proposed effective date was a Friday.
+The tenancy was a weekly assured periodic tenancy that had commenced on Monday 20 May 1991, so each new rental period began on a Monday.
+The landlord served a Section 13 notice proposing to raise the rent from £25 to £100 per week.
+On the face of the notice, the proposed effective date was Friday 7 December 2018 — not Monday 10 December 2018, which was the first day of the next weekly period.

 The Legal Issue: Section 13(2)(a)